 KNN is another panning type that does not depend on a sweet spot to be perceived correctly.
-It is a version of a ‘Nearest-neighbour’ interpolation algorithm.
+It is a version of a ‘Nearest-neighbor’ interpolation algorithm.
 This family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
 In SPAT Revolution you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.

 What makes this particularly interesting is that different sources can activate less or more of the sound system dynamically and in a very smooth way.
-For example, one virtual sound source might seem to pop in and out of individual speakers because its Nearest Neighbours Spread parameter is set a low percentage.
-For example, on a 10-speakers arrangement :1-10% will use 1 speaker, 11% to 20% 2 and so on.
+For example, one virtual sound source might seem to pop in and out of individual speakers because its Nearest Neighbors Spread parameter is set a low percentage.
+For example, on a 10-speaker arrangement :1-10% will use 1 speaker, 11% to 20% 2 and so on.
 Another sound source could seem diffuse over the entire sound system, because its spread variable is set to 100%.

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
-Using this method SPCAP guarantees conservation of loudspeaker power output across any speaker arrangement.
+Using this method SPCAP guarantees conservation of loudspeakers power output across any speaker arrangement.
 Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.

 The result will still be sweet-spot dependent although it will be a wider listening area.
 SPCAP inherits some of the dependencies of VBAP to get successful spatial imaging.